Gerry3010/passbubble/README.md

 # Password Manager - Keychain Edition

+> 🤖 **AI Development Notice**: This project was developed collaboratively between Gerry and Claude (Anthropic's AI assistant).
+The initial codebase, fixes, and documentation were created through AI assistance to ensure robust functionality and proper security practices.
+We believe in transparency about AI involvement in open source projects.

 A comprehensive command-line password manager built for Linux systems using GNOME Keyring as the secure backend storage.

 ## 🌿 Branches